valboz/VBMicrolensing/docs/python/Parallax.md

 ## Satellite Parallax

 VBMicrolensing can calculate the magnification as seen from a spacecraft.
-In order to do that, it is necessary to have the ephemerides of the satellite in the format given by the [NASA Horizons system](http://ssd.jpl.nasa.gov/horizons.cgi).
+In order to do that, it is necessary to have the ephemeris of the satellite in the format given by the [NASA Horizons system](http://ssd.jpl.nasa.gov/horizons.cgi).

 In particular, we assume five columns:
 - JD